yasaricli/nextd/README.md

 * Runs the start script
 * Verifies that the app sucessfully started

+**Congratulations!
+Your app is now running on the server, accessible to your potential users!**

 #### Standard options
 * **name** The application name.
 * **host** The server you want to deploy to.
 Has to have an SSH server with SFTP subsystem.